nasa/osal/src/tests/osal-core-test/README.txt

 Explanation:

-This osal-core-test.c file is a test to designed to demonstrate the functionality of the functions of osapi.c in the ../os/<OS>/ directory.
+This osal-core-test.c file is a test designed to demonstrate the functionality of the functions of osapi.c in the ../os/<OS>/ directory.
 The tests are separated into different modules- tasks, queues, binary semaphores, mutexes, and *GetInfo functions.

 This separation allows for the modules to be run individually or concurrently.
 Each module does not affect any of the others.